OkunaOrg/okuna-api/COMMUNITY_GUIDELINES.md

 * Sex
 * Sexual orientation

-Ideologies that by nature are not embracing or tolerant of these differences such as nazism or neo-nazism have no place nor ever will have at Openbook.
+Ideologies that by nature are not embracing, or tolerant of, these differences such as nazism or neo-nazism have no place—and never will have—at Openbook.
+This includes sharing associated symbols or imagery.

 ## Drop the labels and stereotypes

 > Labelling and stereotyping consists of assigning a certain set of behaviours and characteristics to a person based on an attribute—such as nationality or political inclination.

 The first step to a successful co-existence is the willingness to engage with each other.
-Labels get on the way of this by loading us up with prejudices and assumptions not necessarily true about the person we’re interacting with.
+Labels get in the way of this by loading us up with prejudices and assumptions not necessarily true about the person we’re interacting with.

-## Be courteous, polite and respectful.
+## Be courteous, polite and respectful

 Show friendliness, concern and respect for others in manners, speech and behaviour.